Aka Pax (Greek: Εἰρήνη Eirēnē)

 Fed-up farmer: Trygaeus, a man, yearns for peace and conceives a daring plan.

 Peace is a bittersweet comedy.
 Whilst celebrating the end to hostilities, it also acknowledges the lost lives and opportunities of war.
-The play ends on a hopeful note, yet with a tinge of caution – a reminder that Peace is fragile.
+The play ends on a hopeful note, but with a tinge of caution – a reminder that Peace is fragile.

 References